X Games Aspen Day 1 tidbits: “I was just go big or go home”

-For now, it’s the trick of the day because we’re only one day into competition, but this could definitley end up being the trick of the entire games.
+For now, it’s the trick of the day because we’re only one day into competition, but this could definitely end up being the trick of the entire games.

 CRASH OF DAY

-Canadian skier Cassie Sharpe again is pushing the halfpipe progression, and Friday night was the first woman to land a 1260 in competition.
+Canadian skier Cassie Sharpe again is pushing the halfpipe progression, and Friday night landed her first 1260 in competition.
 After her first attempt, she was going even bigger when disaster struck.
 When she landed a 1260 on her third run, she caught an edge and injured her left knee.

 WHAT TO WATCH FOR ON DAY 2